toontown-strut/toontown-classic-old/README.md

-# strut-stabilization-project
+# Classic Toontown
-make strut more stable
+Goal: To make a stable-ish source port of Toontown.